Minecraft-AMS/Carpet-AMS-Addition/website/source/en_us/Rules_en/index.md

 ## noteBlockChunkLoader

-When a note block is triggered by rising edge of redstone signal, the chunk which the note block located will be added a ticket with level 30 and type 'note_block', which will expire after 300gt.
-Note blocks that can be used to add ticket must meet the requirement set by the rule option.
+When a note block is triggered by rising edge of redstone signal, the chunk which the note block located will be added a ticket with level 30 and type `note_block`, which will expire after 300gt.
+Note blocks that can be used to add ticket must meet the requirement set by the rule option, You can use the rules of `blockChunkLoaderTimeController` and `blockChunkLoaderRangeController` to control their loading time and range.

 the option is interpreted as follow: